billyyoung/blog/content/posts/tokyo-2023.md

 * **Daikanyama & Nakameguro:** Two districts right next to each other that I’d definitely recommend visiting. **Daikanyama** is a beautifully hip area full of cool clothing stores and small winding roads.
 Check out the Tsutaya bookstore and the unique Starbucks located inside. **Nakameguro** is right along the Meguro River which is [stunning](https://www.instagram.com/p/BSe7IQMhc0H/) during cherry blossom season, and is lined with various cute shops for food/clothing/accessories.
 The Tokyo [Starbucks Reserve Roastery](https://www.starbucksreserve.com/en-us/locations/tokyo) is also here
 * **Harajuku:** Mostly for walking and beholding IMO (actual shopping is covered next).
 Stroll through [Takeshita-dori Street](https://www.tripadvisor.com/Attraction_Review-g1066456-d1373790-Reviews-Takeshita_Street-Shibuya_Tokyo_Tokyo_Prefecture_Kanto.html) in Harajuku, a crazy dense street lined with cool shops, and people-watch.
 If you're into shrines and trees, visit Meiji Jingu
 * **Omotesando & Ura-Harajuku:** Right next to Harajuku is **Omotensando**.
 This is Shopping Central for your more typical retail experience; find your global brands and Japanese brands here, as well as the popular [kaleidoscope escalator](https://www.pursuitofart.com/blog/kaleidoscopic-mirrored-escalator-tokyo-plaza-omotesando-harajuku).
-Then go to "**Ura-hara**" (meaning "behind Harajuku") to shop some lauded but kinda secret local brands (see "Shopping" section below)
+Then go to "**Ura-hara**" (meaning "behind Harajuku") to shop some lauded but kinda secret local brands (see "[Shopping](#shopping)" section below)
 * **Shinjuku:** My favourite place to walk around.
 A bustling area with tons of restaurants, shops, malls, and arcades
 * **Shibuya:** Mainly for the famous Shibuya Crossing.
-There are also a lot of stores and restaurants in the area.
-If you're into luxury thrift shopping, check out the two [Kindals](https://www.kind.co.jp/) here
+There are also a lot of big malls and restaurants in the area
+* **Aoyama:** Directly west of Shibuya.
+Similar-ish vibe to Daikanyama and Ura-hara, this area is also beautifully hip and full of shopping.
+If you're into museums, the <a target="_blank" href="https://maps.app.goo.gl/J9Soqmf9AGgY7oaVA">Nezu Museum</a> in the area is quite nice
+* **Tsukiji Market:** Covered in its own [section](#tsukiji) below
 * **Asakusa:** Visit [Sensoji Temple](https://www.japan-guide.com/e/e3001.html) and the shops that precede it.
-Check out [Sokichi](https://goo.gl/maps/5FNPoL85dXAvVDiG6), a shop that sells beautiful [edo-kiriko](https://kogeijapan.com/locale/en_US/edokiriko/)-style sake cups and other glassware, if you're into that sort of thing.
-Grab lunch at Namiki Yabusoba (see "Food" section below).
-The Uniqlo in Asakusa also offers their custom print and embroidery service, and is [supposedly faster](https://www.tripadvisor.com/ShowTopic-g298184-i861-k14339135-Uniqlo_shops_with_embroidery-Tokyo_Tokyo_Prefecture_Kanto.html) than the Ginza store (I ordered a couple shirts to be embroidered that were ready at noon the next day)
+The Uniqlo in Asakusa also offers their custom print and embroidery service, and is <a target="_blank" href="https://www.tripadvisor.com/ShowTopic-g298184-i861-k14339135-Uniqlo_shops_with_embroidery-Tokyo_Tokyo_Prefecture_Kanto.html">supposedly faster</a> than the Ginza store (I ordered a couple shirts to be embroidered that were ready at noon the next day).
+If you're into glassware, check out [Sokichi](https://goo.gl/maps/5FNPoL85dXAvVDiG6), a shop that sells beautiful [edo-kiriko](https://kogeijapan.com/locale/en_US/edokiriko/)-style sake cups and other pretty glassware
 * **Tokyo Skytree:** 1 stop after Asakusa.
 Would recommend going for the view, and marvelling at just how huge Tokyo is
 * **Ginza:** Like 5th Avenue in NYC, with all the luxury brand stores.
 Visit the massive 12-floor Uniqlo flagship store, especially for their sweet exclusive t-shirt and tote bag designs.
-There are also a bunch of good restaurants in Ginza
+There are also a bunch of good restaurants here
 * **Akihabara:** Anime, trading cards, electronics, and what I call "maid zombies".
 Visit Animate for the latest anime releases and merch, and Mandarake for secondhand manga and other paraphernalia.
 For secondhand anime figurines, the prices can vary wildly between stores – I’d recommend looking at shops that are farther away from Akihabara Station, like TRADERS.
 For new figures, check out AmiAmi (or DM me if you want any tips 😛).
 Arcades here are pretty crowded so I prefer going to the ones in Shinjuku or Shibuya instead.
-Also, a depressing number of girls in maid outfits line the main streets soliciting for the maid cafes that employ them (it was like 5x less in 2019, I swear)
+Also, a depressing number of girls in maid outfits line the main streets soliciting for the maid cafes that employ them (the "maid zombies".
+It was like 5x less in 2019, I swear)

+<a name="tsukiji"></a>
 ### Tsukiji Market
 This one gets its own subsection.
 Beware: a lot of the shops are closed on Wednesdays so plan accordingly.